Electric vehicle charge points

 In many cases, an EV is cheaper to run than a petrol or diesel car, with lower maintenance and repair costs.
 Charging at home, particularly if you charge overnight on an EV energy tariff, makes running an EV considerably cheaper.
 It is predicted that someone buying a new EV next year will recoup the additional upfront cost within 5 years.

 Not everyone is ready to make the switch to an EV, however, don't let the misinformation that is out there sway you.
-The Office for Zero Emission Vehicles released a leaflet addressing the common misconceptions about electric vehicles - a particularly useful read if you are starting to think about switching to electric.
+The Energy Saving Trust debunk some of the common misconceptions about electric vehicles on their website - a particularly useful read if you are starting to think about switching to electric.

 The different types of EV chargepoints